 Who was Martin Luther?

+Martin Luther is known as the man who ignited the Protestant Reformation.
+He was born in 1483 into a strict German Catholic family.
+His parents intended him for a law career, but he became a monk and a theology professor instead.
 A sensitive soul, he struggled mightily with a guilty conscience and an intense fear of God and hell until he realized the doctrine of "justification by faith" while studying the book of Romans.

 This doctrine, with his conviction that the Bible should be the basis of religious life and available to all, became the theological foundation of Protestantism.

 Luther was not the first or the only churchman to come to these conclusions, but arrived in a time of rising nationalism and, thanks to the recently-invented printing press, unprecedented written communication.
 With his 95 Theses against the abuses of indulgences, Martin Luther unwittingly sparked religious and political reform in Germany and founded the Lutheran branch of Protestantism.